-In Art we use a range of resources and mediums; pencils, pens, crayons, textiles, clay, watercolour paints and oil pastels.
+In DT we use a range of resources and mediums; pencils, pens, crayons, textiles, clay, watercolour paints and oil pastels.
+We use joining materials such as glue, glue guns and tape.

 3.7 Early Years starting Points:

 Children enter Nursery at the expected level for The Arts.
 They enjoy exploring paint, manipulating materials and colouring.
 Provision is carefully planned to enhance those artistic skills, with a focus on knowing primary colours and how to mix to create secondary colours.
 During their time in Nursery and Reception they have many opportunities to listen to music and create movements to the different beats, play instruments and safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 There is a permanent craft area in the provision where the children are free to choose what creations they design and make.
 Children are given many opportunities to be imaginative; through small world play, role play and creating puppets.